microsoft/microsoft-ui-xaml-specs/active/teachingtip/TeachingTipSpec.md

 }
 ```

-Here's the result when this Page containing the button and teaching tip shown:
+Here's the result when the Page containing the button and teaching tip is shown:

 ![A sample app with a teaching tip targeting the save button.
 The tip title reads "Saving automatically" and the subtitle reads "We save your changes as you go - so you never have to."
 There is a close button on the top right corner of the teaching tip.](images/teaching-tip-targeted.png)

 ### Non-targeted tips

 Not all tips relate to an element onscreen.
 For these scenarios, do not set the Target property and the teaching tip will instead display relative to the edges of the xaml root.
 However, a teaching tip can have the tail removed while retaining placement relative to a UI element by setting the TailVisibility property to "Collapsed".
+The following example is of a non-targeted teaching tip.

 XAML
 ```XAML